AdobeDocs/advertising.en/help/search-social-commerce/tracking/skwcid-tracking-parameter.md

 ---
 title: The s_kwcid tracking parameter
 description: Learn about the tracking parameter used to share Adobe Advertising data with Adobe Analytics.
+exl-id: 3f739f1c-3cb7-40d0-86ab-cf66afe6a06f
 ---
 # The s_kwcid tracking parameter